bharagha/eal-2025.2.0/sample-applications/chat-question-and-answer/docs/user-guide/overview-architecture.md

      > **Note**: URL-based ingestion is currently implemented as a proof of concept (PoC).
 This application works best with non–JavaScript-heavy pages (e.g., Wikipedia, blogs, news sites) that render most of their content directly in HTML.
 JavaScript-heavy pages (e.g., social media platforms, single-page applications) load content dynamically via JavaScript, so their raw HTML often lacks useful text.
 The current implementation only parses raw HTML and does not execute JavaScript, so such pages may return incomplete or inaccurate results and should be avoided or handled separately.

-     > Sometimes, even certain static Wikipedia pages may not yield meaningful content, as the current HTML-to-text conversion can extract menus or metadata instead of the main article body.
+     > Sometimes, even certain static Wikipedia pages may not yield meaningful content, as the current HTML-to-text conversion can extract navigation menus or metadata instead of the main article body.
+Since URL processing is primarily a proof of concept, it can be extended based on specific use cases by enhancing the document-ingestion microservice capabilities.

 2. **Create the context**
    - **Upload input documents and web links**: The UI microservice allows the developer to interact with the ChatQ&A backend.
 It provides the interface to upload the documents and weblinks on which the RAG pipeline will be executed.
 The documents are uploaded and stored in object store.
 MinIO is the database used for object store.